kubernetes/website/content/en/docs/concepts/storage/volumes.md

 from the existing in-tree plugin to the `file.csi.azure.com` Container Storage Interface (CSI) Driver.
-In order to use this feature, the [Azure File CSI Driver](https://github.com/kubernetes-sigs/azurefile-csi-driver) must be installed on the cluster and the `CSIMigration` and `CSIMigrationAzureFile` [feature gates](/docs/reference/command-line-tools-reference/feature-gates/) must be enabled.
+In order to use this feature, the [Azure File CSI Driver](https://github.com/kubernetes-sigs/azurefile-csi-driver) must be installed on the cluster and the `CSIMigrationAzureFile` [feature gates](/docs/reference/command-line-tools-reference/feature-gates/) must be enabled.

 Azure File CSI driver does not support using same volume with different fsgroups.
 If